OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-26.md

 These were the families of the sons of Gad, and those counted were 40,500.

 ## Numbers 26:19
-The sons of Judah were Er and Onan, but Er and Onan died in the land of Canaan.
+Judah's sons were Er and Onan, but they died in the land of Canaan.

 ## Numbers 26:20
 The descendants of Judah by their families were: from Shelah, the family of the Shelanites; from Perez, the family of the Perezites; from Zerah, the family of the Zerahites.